Biggest remaining need for all 32 NFL teams

 Biggest need: Offensive line

-Minnesota checked off its top three offseason priorities by hiring a new offensive coordinator in February and then signing a quarterback and three-technique defensive tackle in the first wave of free agency.
+Minnesota checked off its top three offseason priorities by hiring a new offensive coordinator in February and then signing a quarterback and 3-technique defensive tackle in the first wave of free agency.
 The Vikings now aim to shore up the offensive line and look into nickel corners.
-The general sense is that Minnesota may have to wait until April's draft to address these needs because of what it spent on Kirk Cousins and Sheldon Richardson.
+The general sense is that Minnesota may have to wait until the April draft to address these needs because of what it spent on Kirk Cousins and Sheldon Richardson.
 Selecting a plug-and-play guard with the 30th overall pick would be significantly easier than finding a reliable slot corner who can fill in from Day 1 should Terence Newman retire or not wind up back with the Vikings in 2018. -- Courtney Cronin

 NFC SOUTH